viamrobotics/docs/docs/_index.md

 hide_feedback: true
 ---

-Viam is a complete software platform for robots.
+Viam is a complete software platform for robots!

 {{< alert title="New to Viam?" color="tip" >}}
 Learn about [the Viam platform in 3 minutes](viam).